ducksandgoats/chunk-fetch/README.md

 # chunk-fetch

+example of how a url looks like using chunk-fetch `ipfs://someCidAsHostname/some/path`

 `_` - hostname is ignored, url will start with the path and the path becomes the query, so ipfs://\_/somepath becomes ipfs://somepath
 `CID` - a CID that is used for the query